soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 and think "this 'map' we are talking about isn't specific for lists, maybe that's another abstraction?", yes.
 It is actually a very important and fundamental abstraction called `Functor`.
-But I think we had enough abstractions for today.
+But I think we had enough abstractions for this chapter.
 We'll cover it in a later chapter!

 ## Finishing our conversion module